LukeMS/vardaellen/index.rst

-* This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*
+*This material is Open Game Content, and its whole content is licensed for public use under the terms of the `Open Game License v1.0a`_.*

 .. role::  raw-html(raw)
     :format: html